Amino Acid Full Panel

-Plasma: Draw 2-3 ml blood (fasting or 2-4 hour postprandial) in sodium heparin (green top) tube.
-Centrifuge and freeze plasma.
+Plasma: One 5 ml tube of anticoagulated blood (fasting or a 2-4 hour postprandial) in sodium heparin (green top); centrifuge immediately and freeze plasma.

-Urine: Collect 5 ml urine, random or preferably morning first void, in a clean container without preservatives.
-Freeze.
+Urine: 5 ml (random or preferably morning first void) in a clean container without preservatives; freeze.

 Shipping: Ship overnight frozen on dry ice.